 Warren releases DNA analysis on Native American heritage, firing back at Trump attacks

-Democratic Sen. Elizabeth Warren took the rare step Monday of releasing her DNA test results examining her possible Native American ancestry, in apparent response to persistent criticism from President Trump and other Republicans.
+Democratic Sen. Elizabeth Warren took the rare step Monday of releasing DNA test results examining her possible Native American ancestry, in apparent response to persistent criticism from President Trump and other Republicans.

 The results, as shared with The Boston Globe, reportedly reveal “strong evidence” the Massachusetts senator had a Native American ancestor dating back six to 10 generations.
 At the same time, the report could embolden critics by showing only trace amounts of that heritage -- which Republicans have charged she used to advance her career at Harvard.

-According to the analysis, if Warren’s great-great-great-grandmother was Native American, she would be considered 1/32nd Native American.
-Should Warren’s ancestor date back 10 generations, she would be only 1/512th Native American.
+According to the analysis, if Warren’s great-great-great-grandmother were Native American, she would be considered 1/32 Native American.
+Should Warren’s ancestor date back 10 generations, she would be only 1/1,024 Native American.
+(The newspaper originally pegged the latter figure as 1/512, but in a correction that didn't do Warren any favors, later added a note saying, "Due to a math error, a story about Elizabeth Warren misstated the ancestry percentage of a potential 10th generation relative.
+It should be 1/1,024.")

+"To put that in perspective, Warren might even be less Native American than the average European American," Republican National Committee Deputy Communications Director Mike Reed said in an email, while saying this would "not give you the right to claim minority status."

 But as Warren mulls a presidential run in 2020, her Senate re-election campaign produced a video playing up the results.